olimorris/persisted.nvim/README.md

 Autoloading can be further controlled for certain directories by specifying `allowed_dirs` and `ignored_dirs`.

+> [!NOTE]
-> **Note**: Autoloading will not occur if the plugin is lazy loaded or a user opens Neovim with arguments other than a single directory argument.
+> Autoloading will not occur if the plugin is lazy loaded or a user opens Neovim with arguments other than a single directory argument.
 For example: `nvim some_file.rb` will not result in autoloading but `nvim some/existing/path` or `nvim .` will.

 ### Following current working directory